THIS IS

 THE REBIRTH AND THE END

 Manuel João Vieira attempted to recreate a new Portuguese cabaret, rescuing this emblematic site from the decadent atmosphere that called for its end in the 1960s.
 From 2006 onwards and for approximately 5 years, Maxime returned to being fashionable and rapidly gained its place in the roadmap of Lisbon’s nightlife, being the stage of various concerts and burlesque shows.
-In 2011, the red M encrusted in a sort of blue insignia faded into nothing and Maxime ended up by closing its doors.
+In 2011, the red M encrusted in a sort of blue insignia faded into nothing and Maxime ended up closing its doors.

 [2018]